YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

 ----------------

-We’re going to cover how to store localized strings and how to use the addon to access those localized strings when given a language environment.
+We’re going to cover how to store localized strings and how to use the addon to access those localized strings for a given language environment.
 We’ll also discuss the ways that Mojito detects the language environment of the client.

 - creating YUI resource bundles for your mojits